Body Armour Can Help Improve The Safety Of Paramedics and EMTs

 One paramedic, who wishes to remain unnamed, sent me a message today:

 I can only invite all key decision makers to sit down with us.
-Let us discuss in a very relaxed but focussed manner how we can help you effectively protect your colleagues.
+Let us discuss how we can help you effectively protect your colleagues.
 One day we will look at a casualty.
 One day one paramedic will not return home.
 We don’t know when it will happen, but there is no question about it, it will happen.
-The question I invite you to answer then is: “Have you really done your very best to reduce the risk of this incident?”
-Right now the answer to this question is a simple NO!
+The question I invite you to answer then is: “Have you really done your utmost to prevent this assault or incident… and what have you done to reduce the severity of the injuries your colleague has suffered?”

 If you have any further in reference to this subject or any other type of high performance body armour, please visit www.ppss-group.com email my team email@example.com or call us on +44 (0) 845 5193 953